MohammadRuhulAmin/production_cdc_guideline/README.md

 ```

-Now the more interesting part comes, What if i want to capture those records which are only inserted, or only deleted
+Now the more interesting part comes, Whatif i want to capture those records which are only inserted, or only deleted
 or only updated.